top of page

 Executive Assistant/Office Supervisor/Loving Her

-Monica serves as PEAS, Inc legendary mentor, Executive Assistant, Office Supervisor and intervention liason.
-Monica also serves a long-term member of PEAS, Inc. Board of Directors, Monica has assisted with the growth and implementation of many of PEAS life saving and changing intervention and staffing coach.
+Monica is a legendary mentor at PEAS, Inc., fulfilling roles as Executive Assistant, Office Supervisor, and intervention liaison.
+As a long-term member of the PEAS, Inc. Board of Directors, she has played a key role in the growth and implementation of various life-saving transformative intervention and staffing coaching initiatives.

 20230926_074449.jpg